Point-to-Point Protocol over Ethernet: PPPoE discovery

 Since traditional PPP connections are established between two end points over a serial link or over an ATM virtual circuit that has already been established during dial-up, all PPP frames sent on the wire are sure to reach the other end.
 But Ethernet networks are multi-access where each node in the network can access every other node.
 An Ethernet frame contains the hardware address of the destination node (MAC address).
 This helps the frame reach the intended destination.

 Hence before exchanging PPP control packets to establish the connection over Ethernet, the MAC addresses of the two end points should be known to each other so that they can be encoded in these control packets.
 The PPPoE Discovery stage does exactly this.
-It also helps establish a Session ID that can be used for further exchange of packets.
+It also helps establish a Session ID that can be used for further exchange of packets, and is also used to indicate termination of the session.

+PPPoE discovery packets are carried in Ethernet frames with EtherType set to 0x8863.

 PPP session

 Once the MAC address of the peer is known and a session has been established, the session stage will start.
+In this stage, chunks of PPP data are encapsulated in PPPoE packets and sent to the other peer.
+The first session packets will negotiate the PPP session as usual, and after that most session packets will contain PPP data chunks.

+Encapsulation is done by prepending the PPP chunks with the 6-byte PPPoE header and carrying them in Ethernet frames with EtherType set to 0x8864.